security-force-monitor/research-handbook/source/units_positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The `Unit Positioning: Base Name`_ attribute adds unit-specific context about a Location.
+The ``positioning:base_names:assertion`` attribute adds unit-specific context about a Location.
 This field is used to record data about units that are located in a distinctively-named building or complex which is not found in the gazeteer, or otherwise cannot be represented as a geographic datapoint.

+.. admonition:: Example

-    For example, ``3 Battalion`` in Nigeria is cited as being based in the ``Lubanga Barracks`` in ``Enugu, Enugu State, Nigeria``.
+    The ``3 Battalion`` in Nigeria is cited as being based in the ``Lubanga Barracks`` in ``Enugu, Enugu State, Nigeria``.

 This field should not be used for anything that matches the name or alias of a unit.
 For example, ``North Sector Police Station`` should not be put in this field if the name of the unit is ``North Sector Police Station``.